 - If you see the correct security picture but are still unable to log in, your PIN/Password may need to be reset.
 Remember: PINs must be between 6-25 characters in length and contain at least one letter, one number and one special character.

 - If you are “locked out”, contact your local branch and we will unlock your account.
 Remember: If you try to log in 3 times unsuccessfully, your account will be locked and you will receive an email notifying you that you have been locked out.

 Q: What are the system requirements to access Online Banking?

 A: You can access our website from any computer (PC or Macintosh) that has Internet access and a current web browser.
-For PC users, we recommend using either Mozilla Firefox™ or Microsoft Internet Explorer™, or Google Chrome.
-We recommend using Safari for Macintosh users.
+We recommend using Edge®, Firefox® or Chrome™ for PC users and Safari® for Macintosh users.
 Use any of the listed browsers to take advantage of secure interactivity with our site.
 It is also necessary to accept a one-time cookie.
 If prompted, please accept this cookie to continue your online banking session.

 Q: When will my online transfer post?